j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 of growing thinner to thicken Reality.

 It says the more precipituous foothold yields a greater view.
+It says,

-Perspective requires that we cannot touch.
+perspective requires that we cannot touch.

+...